BartMassey/urlcodec/README.md

 # urlcodec: simple streaming URL-encoder/decoder
 Bart Massey 2024

-This Rust binary crate provides a simple streaming "urlencode" encoder and decoder.
+This Rust binary crate provides a simple "urlencode" encoder and decoder.
+Both encoding and decoding can be streamed to support very large URLs: this is not usually desirable as it inhibits some convenient whitespace trimming.

-The choice of characters to encode is currently hard-coded and idiosyncratic.
+The default choice of characters to encode is minimalistic and somewhat arbitrary.

 The code is not particularly tested.
-The UI is annoying at best.

 # License